ameya03dot/Cross-Culture/README.md

 ## I. Introduction
 - This is a CNN Speech Emotion Recognition Model I found on [GitHub](https://github.com/MITESHPUTHRANNEU/Speech-Emotion-Analyzer).
-- There is no paper to reference according to the repository author.
+- There is no paper to reference.

 ## II.
 Package Required